wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 9 A gentle breeze wafted the hostile vessels towards one another.

-10 It was silence upon the waters; save when the sound of musical instruments fell sweetly upon the ear.
+10 It was silence upon the waters ; save when the sound of musical instruments fell sweetly upon the ear.

 11 But it happened, a little before the mid-day, that the shouts of the men of war of Britain were heard, and the shouts of the men of Columbia.